soulwing/wildfly-jwt-extension/README.md

 * For the `RS384` algorihm, a 3072-bit key RSA key pair is recommended
 * For the `RS512` algorihm, a 4096-bit key RSA key pair is recommended

-The commands below produce a 2048-bit RSA key pair is produced for `RSA256`.
+The commands below produce a 2048-bit RSA key pair for `RSA256`.

 ```bash
 openssl genrsa -out rsa-private.pem 2048